marziosala/marziosala.github.io/_posts/2024-10-01-fractional.md

 D^{1/2}(x) = 2\sqrt{\frac{x}{\pi}}.
 $$

+Although limited to polynomials and not based on a rigorous framework, this result gives us hope that a general definition exists.

 Over the years (and the centuries), many mathematicians have created formal frameworks to extend the above intuituion to any functions.
 Many definitions exists; here we will follow the one that stems from the [Riemann-Liouville](https://en.wikipedia.org/wiki/Riemann%E2%80%93Liouville_integral) integral.
-Let $\nu \in \mathbb{R}^+$, $f$ a piecewise continuous function on $(0, \infty)$ that is integrable on anhy finite subinterval of $[0, \infty]$.
+Let $\nu \in \mathbb{R}^+$, $f(x)$ a piecewise continuous function on $(0, \infty)$ that is integrable on any finite subinterval of $[0, \infty]$.
 Then we call

 $$
 _c D^{-\nu} f(x) = \frac{1}{\Gamma(\nu)}\int_c^x (x - t)^{\nu - 1} f(t) dt
 $$

-the Riemann-Liouville fractional integral of $f$ of order $\nu$ around $c$.
+the Riemann-Liouville fractional integral of $f(x)$ of order $\nu$ around $c$.
 A possible way to obtain the above definition is to consider the $n$-th order ordinary differential equation

 $$
 y^{n} (x) = f(x)